The Parable of The Fossil

 “Yes, honey?”

-“I don’t want to be stuck in a rock.”
+“I don’t want to become stuck inside a rock.”

 Her mother smiled.